 Developmental Milestones

 Each year, more than one million children enter kindergarten without the necessary skills to become successful.
-Young learners with undiagnosed disabilities, developmental delays, and special needs are especially vulnerable to falling behind because they require additional supports to address their challenges.
+Young learners with undiagnosed disabilities, developmental delays, and special needs are especially vulnerable to falling behind because they require additional support to address their challenges.

 Beginning in infancy, early intervention services strengthen children’s physical, social, emotional, and intellectual capacities by offering individualized supports that reflect their specific needs.
 Early identification and early intervention services provide the most valuable approach for promoting children’s development during the first years of life.